poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

     vmRun();
     uVar1 = 1;
 ```
-One thing to notice about how it's read is that its just one call to `read`.
-This makes it annoying to play around with cuz we can't use the shell for it because a shell will stop reading when it encounters a newline and the program expects a bunch of newlines.
+One thing to notice about how our input is read is that it's just one call to `read`.
+This makes it annoying to play around with cuz we can't use the shell for interacting with the program because a shell will stop reading when it encounters a newline and the program expects a bunch of newlines.
 Instead we need to use pwntools or maybe pipeing.
 Anyway, let's first look into how it's ran and after that how it's parsed.
 ```c
 void vmRun(void)